fredyw/java-rest-swagger-example/README.md

-# java-swagger-example
+# java-rest-swagger-example
-An example of using Swagger in Java.
+An example of building REST in Java.
 This example is a standalone web app that does not use any framework.
 It uses the following libraries: